thusspokedata/kooben-final-project-aws-bootcamp/README.md

 # **Kooben AWS Infrastructure - Terraform Deployment**

 ## **📌 Overview**
 This repository contains the infrastructure configuration for the **Kooben** project using **Terraform**.
-It is designed to deploy an AWS-based architecture, including a **VPC, subnets, security groups, and an S3 bucket**.
+It is designed to deploy a complete AWS-based architecture for a carpentry business application, consisting of:

-## **🔰 Recent Updates**
-- Added EC2 and RDS scheduler for cost optimization (23:00-06:00 Berlin time)
-- Created fork of ec2-rds-scheduler module to fix security warnings:
-  - Restricted IAM policies
-  - Enabled Lambda tracing
-  - Improved security practices
-- Added environment variables management through AWS Secrets Manager
-- Implemented Launch Template with auto-update to latest version
-- Configured HTTPS with AWS Certificate Manager (ACM)
-- Implemented Route53 for domain management
+- **Backend**: Built with NestJS, containerized with Docker
+- **Frontend**: Built with NextJS, containerized with Docker
+- **Complete Infrastructure**: VPC, subnets, security groups, load balancers, auto-scaling groups, RDS, and more

+**Related Repositories (Work in Progress):**
+- **Frontend Repository**: [kooben-fe](https://github.com/thusspokedata/kooben-fe) - NextJS e-commerce application (WIP)
+- **Backend Repository**: [kooben-be](https://github.com/thusspokedata/kooben-be) - NestJS API for the application (WIP)

+The key philosophy behind this project is **Infrastructure as Code (IaC)** with approximately 98% of the infrastructure created and managed through Terraform and Terraform Cloud, minimizing the need for AWS Console interaction.
+Docker images are pulled directly from Docker Hub when EC2 instances are provisioned, using a bash script embedded in the Launch Template.

+## **🧠 Project Philosophy**
+The core principles guiding this project:

+1. **Complete Terraform Automation**: Minimize AWS Console interaction, ensuring reproducible deployments
+2. **Modular Design**: Well-structured code divided into logical modules for maintainability
+3. **Security First**: Utilizing tools like tfsec to identify and address security concerns
+4. **Cost Optimization**: Implementing scheduling for non-production resources to reduce costs
+5. **Documentation**: Comprehensive documentation for future reference and learning
+6. **Continuous Improvement**: A platform for learning and evolving better design patterns

+The only manual interactions required with AWS were creating secret keys in AWS Secrets Manager and copying Route53 DNS records to configure in Namecheap domain settings.

 ## **🏗️ Infrastructure Visualization**
 The project includes visual representations of the infrastructure deployed with Terraform: